 Still, they might cause problems with the child safety seat, because they separate the child safety seat from your vehicle’s seat, which might not be a good thing as it can decrease the safety of the whole apparatus, especially if it’s not installed properly.
 These issues can generally be avoided by proper installation and regularly checking the car seat system to ensure it’s installed correctly.

 Is it safe to put a towel under a child safety seat?

-How to remove car seat marks from your leather?
+How to remove car seat marks from your leather

+If you already have car seat marks on your leather seats, you might wonder how to remove them.
 Well, this depends on the type of mark the seat left.